A Grammar of Machine Learning Workflows: Rejecting Data Leakage at Call Time: Discussion

 \subsection{Small N}

 Below approximately \(N = 30\), the grammar's three-way split becomes statistically vacuous.
-It does not disappear; it contracts:
+The split does not disappear; it contracts: the test partition is reabsorbed into the leave-one-out rotation, where every observation serves as the test exactly once. \texttt{split} returns a Partition with \texttt{test} = \(\emptyset\) and \texttt{assess} returns the LOO-aggregated estimate; the practitioner has no separate terminal holdout.
+At \(N < 10\) the design has no statistical justification at all and the grammar's preconditions are effectively vacuous.

-The deeper constraint is not raw \(N\) but the ratio of events to predictors: logistic regression needs approximately 20 events per predictor (\citeproc{ref-riley2019minimum}{Riley et al. 2019}), while tree ensembles need 3,000+ (\citeproc{ref-vanderploeg2014modern}{van der Ploeg, Austin, and Steyerberg 2014}).
-Its real contribution at small \(N\) is discipline: separate what you learn on from what you judge on.
+The deeper constraint is not raw \(N\) but the ratio of events to predictors: logistic regression needs approximately 10--20 events per predictor, codified as a textbook rule by Harrell (\citeproc{ref-harrell2015regression}{2015}); modern refinements for continuous and binary outcomes are in Riley et al. (\citeproc{ref-riley2019minimum}{2019a}) and Riley et al. (\citeproc{ref-riley2019minimumpart2}{2019b}), while modern modelling techniques (SVM, neural nets, random forests) ``may need over 10 times as many events per variable'' (\citeproc{ref-vanderploeg2014modern}{van der Ploeg, Austin, and Steyerberg 2014}), and still show optimism even above 200 events per variable.
+The grammar's real contribution at small \(N\) is discipline: separate what you learn on from what you judge on.
 That discipline applies at every \(N\).
 The mechanism of separation requires a minimum investment of observations.